-The Complainant provided an "Equity Study" on pages 31 and 32 of his Brief C-1 in an effort to demonstrate that the assessment of the subject is inequitable when it is compared to comparable properties.
-He identified 23 properties in a matrix on page 32 showing building sizes ranging from 146,780 SF to 767,000 SF, with year-of-construction dates ranging from 1990 to 2009 which he concluded demonstrated an average and median assessed value of \$75 per SF.
-The subject is assessed at \$87 per SF.
+The Complainant provided an "Equity Study" on pages 26 to 29 of his Brief C-1 in an effort to demonstrate that the assessment of the subject is inequitable when it is compared to comparable properties.
+He identified 23 properties in a matrix on page 27 showing building sizes ranging from 146,780 SF to 767,000 SF, with year-of-construction dates ranging from 1990 to 2009 which he concluded demonstrated an average and median assessed value of \$74 per SF and \$75 per SF respectively.
+The subject is assessed at \$120 per SF.